 Here’s one thing that all three types of complete dentures have in common.
 They’re made of a gum-coloured acrylic material designed, shaped and tinted to match your lips and face naturally.
-The acrylic material holds replacement artificial teeth that are shaped, sized, and coloured to appear completely natural.
+The acrylic material holds artificial replacement teeth that are shaped, sized, and coloured to appear completely natural.
 The days of yore when dentures were obviously, well… dentures, are long gone.
 Today’s modern dentures are subtle and natural in appearance.

 In the year following your extraction, your gums and jaw will heal and gradually shift and change shape.
-As a result, during that first year your immediate dentures may need to be adjusted from time to time to ensure they always fit and perform properly.
+As a result, during that first year, your immediate dentures may need to be adjusted occasionally to ensure they always fit and perform properly.

 Equilibrated dentures are also known as balanced or precise dentures.
 They’re made with extra and extra-precise measurements to craft the perfect fit and bite.
 Equilibrated dentures are created with specialized equipment and techniques to produce completely customized dentures that closely ape the performance of your original teeth and align with the most natural movement of your jaw as you talk, bite, and chew.
 Equilibrated dentures are the most comfortable and stable form of complete dentures that require the fewest ongoing adjustments.